unwriter/datacash/README.md

 }
 ```

-Above DSL describes a transaction that:
+Above config describes a transaction that:

 - Posts `"hello from datacash"` to [memo.cash](https://memo.cash) network (See the protocol at [https://memo.cash/protocol](https://memo.cash/protocol)),
 - paying the fee of `250` satoshis,